Table Of Contents

 Remember, this happens when your volumes run at or below baseline performance for each volume size.
 So, volumes that are smaller than 33.33 GiB can refill their I/O credit balance in about 15 hours (54,000 seconds).

 GP3 volumes lack burst capabilities but offer sustained maximum IOPS performance.
 Expect baseline performance at 3,000 IOPS regardless of volume size.
-Thus, gp3 volumes offer higher IOPS performance without requiring more block storage capacity.
+You can provision up to 80,000 IOPS for workloads that need more — a dramatic improvement over the previous 16,000 IOPS ceiling.
+This means gp3 volumes deliver higher IOPS performance without requiring more block storage capacity.
 And we’ll see how this impacts costs in a few moments.

 Throughput performance

 Likewise, gp3 volumes can sustain a 125 MiB/s baseline throughput at any volume size for no additional cost.
-You can also ring that up to 1,000 MiB/s for an additional fee (at a 0.25 MiB/s ratio).
+You can provision up to 2,000 MiB/s for an additional fee — double the previous maximum of 1,000 MiB/s.
+This makes gp3 a viable option for throughput-heavy workloads like big data analytics and media processing that previously required io2 volumes.

 Again, throughput performance for gp2 volumes increases or decreases with volume size.
 The baseline to expect here is 128 MiB/s while maximum throughput is capped at 250 MiB/s.
 But that’s not everything.